 - bak in centre of oven about 30 minutes till golden brown

 - remove, cool, slice, serve

-This isn’t a bread I would bake all the time, but it sure was delicious on the couple of times I’ve made it.
+This isn’t a bread I would bake all the time, but it sure is delicious on the times I’ve made it.

 Now spring is here, not really warmed up a lot yet, but enough to get me out and walking around in the garden.
 So perhaps it is time to start the garden journal for 2022.
 Stay tuned.

 Hi Linda lovely to see you posting, I’m pleased that you have found a bread that you can make and enjoy, I’m so glad that I’m able to eat normal bread it must be awful for those who can’t.
 I’m looking forward to hearing about what you’ve been up to.
 Good luck with the photos.?
 Xx